Xx-Nelson-xX/Parabellum/README.md

   This mod started with the idea to fill HSK CE combat system, mainly to add more weapon variety to the basic ammo type, but the more I play with the combat system, the more fun stuff I found when modding it, so I decided to keep going  with my modding capability and keep expanding the mod.

-Link to Hardcore SK: https://github.com/skyarkhangel/Hardcore-SK And the Link to their Discord Server: https://discord.gg/FMPRSKr
+Link to Hardcore SK: https://github.com/skyarkhangel/Hardcore-SK

+And the Link to their Discord Server: https://discord.gg/FMPRSKr (You can meet me here in the Englis server)

 FEATURES:
-mostly Industrial scale stuff(IRL,Between WWI era and till Nowadays) -Guns, lots of guns
+mostly Industrial scale stuff(IRL,Between WWI era and till Nowadays)

--Turrets
--Explosives
+1. Guns, lots of guns
+2. Turrets
+3. Explosives
--New Ammo type
+4. New Ammo type

+COMPATIBLE OPTIONAL MODS:

+1. HMC More Content(Some of my weapons share their catridge) -> https://discord.com/channels/272340793174392832/745746107329413121/823202940910829568(Discord Link)

 INSTALLATION(Manually):